Effective Window Function for Lagrangian Halos: Lagrangian Window Function

-In this work, we use two sets of simulations in the LasDamas project, Oriana and Carmen, respectively.
-In both simulation sets, the same flat $\Lambda$CDM model with the cosmological parameters, $\Omega_{\rm m} =0.25 $, $\Omega_{\Lambda} =0.75$ and $\sigma_8 =0.8 $ are adopted.
+In this work, we use two sets of simulations from the LasDamas project: Oriana and Carmen.
+Both simulation sets assume the same flat $\Lambda$CDM model with cosmological parameters $\Omega_{\rm m} = 0.25$, $\Omega_{\Lambda} = 0.75$ and $\sigma_8 =0.8$.
 The transfer function is taken from CMBFAST \cite{CMBFAST}.
 The initial conditions are Gaussian with spectral index $n_s=1$.
 The initial particle displacement fields are set using 2LPT \cite{CroccePeublasetal2006} at $z_*=49$, after which the particles are evolved using the public code Gadget2 \cite{Gadget2}.
 In the Oriana simulations, there are $1280^3$ particles in a cubic box of size 2400 $ \MpcOh $, and $1120^3 $ particles in a box of size 1000 $ \MpcOh $ in the Carmen simulations.
 Thus, in the Oriana and Carmen simulations, each particle carries a mass of $4.57 \times 10^{11} $ and $4.94 \times 10^{10} h^{-1}M_{\odot}$ respectively.
 Our results are averaged over 5 realizations for Oriana, and 7 for Carmen.
-In each simulation, the Eulerian halos are identified using the Friends-Of-Friends algorithm \cite[][hereafter FOF]{Davisetal1985} with linking length $b=0.156$.
-We show results with $b=0.2$ in Appendix~\ref{sec:ll_dependence}.
-The halo catalogs are constructed at $z=0.97$ and 0.
-To resolve the halo profiles well, we consider halos with at least 60 particles.
-We bin the halos into narrow mass bins of width $\Delta \ln M = 0.157 $.
+In each simulation, the Eulerian halos are identified at $z=0.97$ and $z=0$ using the Friends-Of-Friends algorithm \cite[][hereafter FOF]{Davisetal1985} with linking length $\ell=0.156$ times the interparticle separation.
+We show results for $\ell=0.2$ in Appendix~\ref{sec:ll_dependence}.
+To resolve the halo profiles well, we only consider halos with at least 60 particles; we discuss discreteness effects in Appendix~\ref{sec:discrete}.
+We bin the halos into narrow mass bins of width $\Delta \ln M = 0.157$.

+For each Eulerian halo identified at redshift $z$ (typically $z=0$ and 0.97 in this paper) we trace back its constituent particles to the initial redshift $z_*$.
+The center of mass of the corresponding Lagrangian protohalo is estimated using the center of mass of the constituent particles in the initial Lagrangian space.
+If the protohalo patches were spherical, then the range of masses in a bin corresponds to a range of $\sim 5\%$ in Lagrangian radii.
+This is sufficiently small that we do not expect the results which follow to be affected by the binning.